 Interested in staying up-to-date on COVID-19's impact across sectors?
 Visit our Coronavirus Impact Tracker for daily updates pulled from earnings calls, press releases, 8ks, and more.

-The tech sector has led this charge.
+Initially, the tech sector led this charge.
 On Monday March 2nd, Twitter became the first major tech company to strongly encourage all employees to work from home.
 Shortly thereafter, Facebook, Google, Microsoft, and Adobe announced that they would cancel, alter, or pull out of various upcoming conferences, encouraging employees and the public to stay home and avoid large gatherings.
 On March 4th, Amazon sent an email to its Seattle office requesting that all employees work from home until March 31st.

 Here’s what we found: